 What I like: EVERYTHING!
 For the past few years, Chanel's Kate Lee has been my favourite makeup artist—but that might be changing to Erin Ayanian Monroe, who works with Elle Fanning.
 Does makeup get any better than this?
 I don't think so!
 From the red lip stain and rosy cheeks to the radiant skin and natural lashes, I'm in heaven.
 The little braid adds an extra touch of coolness.
 What I'd change: Nothing.

-What I like: Gugu's voluminous, bob-length, tight curls.
-And her soft makeup, of course.
-There's just enough here to accentuate her super-pretty face: peachy gloss, shimmery shadow and mascara on her upper lashes only.
+What I like: Gugu's glowing, dewy skin and voluminous tight curls.
+There's just enough makeup here to accentuate her super-pretty face: peachy gloss, shimmery shadow and mascara on her upper lashes only.
 Less is truly more.
 What I'd change: Nothing.

 What I like: Emily's vibrant pinky-purple lipstick.
 Often, her red carpet beauty style can be a little heavy, so I'm excited to see her in something more playful.
 Notice how there's barely any blush on her cheeks, or eyeshadow on her lids, to keep the focus on the mouth.
 I also like the texture through her hair.
 What I'd change: I still prefer her as a brunette—or even better, a redhead like she was in 'The Devil Wears Prada.'